gsudre/lab_notes/010-quantitative_mri_metrics.md

 processed data, right?
 Makes no sense to convert files that AFNI failed...

 But for that I can just go back to the 003 note.

+# 2019-04-17 15:44:30

+I ran some experiments with Qoala today.
+It worked alright, but it's optimized for Freesurfer 6.0, so I can't tell if it's trained model should work well with our 5.3 data.
+In any case, I ran it for 1974 of our IDs, and it got a .57 correlation with our manual internal QC, and .50 with our external QC.

+I almost feel like it's be better to take the multidimensional approach in removing outliers, first using MRIQC, and then use only the good MPRAGEs to be QCed in Freesurfer.
+Then we can just use Euler and other Freesurfer metrics for QC.

+We could also do it all in one step (MPRAGE + Freesurfer)... worth checking it.